rhiot/rhiot/docs/readme.md

     </dependencies>

-In order to create Vert.x verticle that can access single `CamelContex` instance shared between all the verticles within the given JVM, extend the `com.github.camellabs.iot.vertx.camel.GroovyCamelVerticle` class:
+In order to create Vert.x verticle that can access single `CamelContex` instance shared between all the verticles within the given JVM, extend the `io.rhiot.vertx.camel.GroovyCamelVerticle` class:

     @GatewayVerticle
     class HeartbeatConsumerVerticle extends GroovyCamelVerticle {